melchua/GratitudeApp/README.md

 ### Summary

-Our goal is to use new technologies along with React-Native to get an app on the AppStore.
+Our goal with this project is to use new technologies along with React-Native to get an app on the AppStore.

 ### Application Functionality

 The cross-platform (iOS & Android) mobile Gratitude application will allow users, when authenticated, to create Gratitudes and to perform CRUD actions (update and delete) on those Gratitudes.

-### User Interface Requirements
+### User Interface Requirements (MVP)

 - [ ] Authentication flow
 - [ ] Login/ Signup screens
 - [ ] Verification Code screen (after sign up)
 - [ ] Gratitudes List Screen - List out Gratitudes in a FlatList
 - [ ] Gratitude Creation

+### Stretch Requirements

+- [ ] Users can start/maintain a streak by submitting one or more gratitudes on adjacent days
+- [ ] User's streak is displayed in header
+- [ ] Profile Screen
 - [ ] Gratitude Edit (re-use Creation UI?)
-- [ ] Gratitude Detail Screen (Location?
-Notes?)
-- [ ] Profile Screen - ?
-      \*\* Try to keep UI components as simple as possible and reusable if possible.
+- [ ] Users have the option to save gratitude privately or share publically
+- [ ] All publicly shared gratitudes are pinned on a public map that all users can view

 ### Frontend Technology Requirements